antonio490/Python/README.md

 ## Create an environment

-1. Create an environment using file:
+1. Create an environment using a text file:

         $ conda env create --<env_name> --<file>